This collection contains videos with accompanying lesson plans and activities that help students connect women’s history to todayโ€™s current events.

 The 1969 Occupation of Alcatraz Was a Catalyst for Indigenous Activism

 The Equal Rights Amendment, proposed in 1923, sparked debate from its very beginning, even among many of the women who had worked together for suffrage.
-It was finally passed by Congress in 1972, and within a year 30 of the 38 states needed had ratified it.
-In January 2020, Virginia became the latest state to ratify.
-Immediately, there were challenges.
+It was passed by Congress in 1972, and within a year 30 of the 38 states needed had ratified it.
+In 2020, Virginia became the latest state to ratify.
+It was challenged immediately.

 How Black Women Fought Racism and Sexism for the Right to Vote

-The 19th Amendment, ratified in 1920, barred states from denying American women the right to vote on the basis of their sex.
-It was a monumental achievement, won by one of the most powerful political movements in American history.
-But the amendment was not the end of the fight for suffrage for all Americans.
-For decades, many African-American women remained disenfranchised, despite having played a significant role in the struggle to gain the vote.
-Just a few of the obstacles they faced: State laws.
-Poll taxes.
-Grandfather clauses.
-Literacy tests.
-Whites-only primaries.
+The 19th Amendment barred states from denying American women the right to vote on the basis of their sex.
+It was a major achievement, won by one of the most powerful movements in American history.
+But the amendment was not the end of the fight.
+Many African-American women remained disenfranchised, despite having played a major role in the struggle to vote.

 She Derailed a Fight for Equal Rights for Women